sylvinite/pipeline-provision/README.md

 python sync.py staging
 ```

 if you want to stage test a specific commit hash of `arteria-checksum`, and the default version of `arteria-siswrap`.
 When launching the staging services it is recommended to do this inside `screen`, although there are some bundled `supervisord` configs as well.
-So login to irma1, start a screen session with `screen -S arteria-staging`, and then launch the following two commands in two separate windows:
+So login to irma1, start a screen session with `screen -S arteria-staging`, and then launch the following commands in separate screen windows:

 ```
 /lupus/ngi/staging/arteria-staging-FOO/sw/arteria/siswrap_venv/bin/siswrap-ws --configroot=/lupus/ngi/staging/arteria-staging-FOO/conf/arteria/siswrap/ --port=10431 --debug
 /lupus/ngi/staging/arteria-staging-FOO/sw/arteria/checksum_venv/bin/checksum-ws --configroot=/lupus/ngi/staging/arteria-staging-FOO/conf/arteria/checksum/ --port=10421 --debug
+source activate arteria-delivery && exec delivery-ws --configroot=/lupus/ngi/staging/arteria-staging-FOO/conf/arteria/delivery --port=10441 --debug
 ```

 #### Nota bene